auraphp/aura.di/docs/config.md

 ## Scan for classes and annotations

-The `ContainerConfigClassScanner` scans the passed directories for classes and annotations.
+The `ClassScanner` scans the passed directories for classes and annotations.
 You will need that if you want to [modify the container using attributes](attributes.md#modify-the-container-using-attributes).
 The classes inside the passed namespaces will be compiled into blueprints, making sure all the required meta-data is there to create an instance of the class.